Avoid Alcohol When Taking Antibiotics?

 There are only three antibiotics that realistically carry a risk of the nasty ‘fainting and vomiting’ reaction (the so-called ‘disulfiram reaction’) when combined with alcohol.
 They go by the catchy names of metronidazole, tinidizole and trimethoprim-sulfamethoxazole.
 But they are marketed under many different brand names – the most familiar being Flagyl, Fasigyn and Bactrim respectively.

 You don’t need to drink much to be at risk; the reaction has been reported after as little as 170mls of beer.
-So it might be wise to err on the side of caution and avoid all alcohol and products containing alcohol, such as mouth washes, liquid herbal remedies and cough/cold medicines, while taking these antibiotics.
+So it might be wise to err on the side of caution and avoid all alcohol and products containing alcohol, such as mouthwashes, liquid herbal remedies, and cough/cold medicines while taking these antibiotics.

 “Sensitivity to alcohol does vary between individuals,” Moses.
 “It’s probably better to be cautious than cavalier.”

 While trimethoprim-sulfamethoxazole is less commonly used, the other two are often prescribed for infections in the gums or intestines.
 There’s a good chance you’ll end up on one if you drink water infected with the common parasite giardia, for instance.
-And they are also frequently given to treat infections after childbirth, both natural and caesarean.
+And they are also frequently given to treat infections after childbirth, both natural and cesarean.

 Thankfully, you won’t need to commit the culprit drug names to memory as they always come with prominent warnings, either on the label or in the consumer information leaflet (which may not be entertaining but is important to read).